-I got this one for Christmas SUMGOTT Massage Gun and started using it regularly to help with my tight hips and now my husband uses it for his back.
+I got this one for Christmas SUMGOTT Massage Gun but its no longer available but this one has a great review BUY ON AMAZON and started using it regularly to help with my tight hips and now my husband uses it for his back.
 I’ve been told it can also help with cellulite but I have not done any testing on this.
 There is so much marketing crap out there about cellulite I don’t even want to touch that topic.
 Maybe if I start seeing some results I’ll share because yes, even a personal trainer that exercises all the time has cellulite.

 Lastly a wonderful passive recovery activity is to take an Epsom Salt bath.
 Epsom salt contains magnesium which is the relaxation mineral most of us are deficient in and if you’re sore it may help.
 Just soaking in a warm tub feels so luxurious and adding Epsom salt could also help you sleep better which will of course help you recover!
 I just get mine from Amazon EPSOM SALT